Prospect theory: Critiques

-Although Prospect Theory is a largely celebrated idea in behavioural economics it does have limitations.
+Although prospect theory is a largely celebrated idea in behavioral economics it does have limitations.
 The reference point has been argued to be difficult to precisely determine in any given context.
 Many external factors can influence what the reference point is and thus makes it difficult to define what a “gain” and a “loss” actually is.
-Kozsegi and Rabin (2007) present the idea of a personal equilibrium in decision making.
+Kőszegi and Rabin (2007) present the idea of a personal equilibrium in decision making.
 This is essentially the premise that expectations and context have a large impact on determining the reference point and therefore the perception of “gains” and “losses”.
 Considering personal equilibrium and choice with risk creates even more ambiguity about the perception of what the reference point may be.

 Some critics have charged that while prospect theory seeks to predict what people choose, it does not adequately describe the actual process of decision-making.
 For example, Nathan Berg and Gerd Gigerenzer claim that neither classical economics nor prospect theory provide a convincing explanation of how people actually make decisions.
 They go so far as to claim that prospect theory is even more demanding of cognitive resources than classical expected utility theory.

 Moreover, scholars have raised doubts about the degree to which framing effects matter.
 For instance, John List argues that framing effects diminish in complex decision environments.
 His experimental evidence suggests that as actors gain experience with the consequences of competitive markets, they behave more like rational actors and the impact of prospect theory diminishes.

 Steven Kachelmeier and Mohamed Shehata find little support for prospect theory among experimental subjects in China.
 They do not, however, make a cultural argument against prospect theory.
 Rather, they conclude that when payoffs are large relative to net wealth, the effect of prospect theory diminishes.